ojack/ojack.github.io/README.md

 ### to do:
+- !! change sizing so looks as it does in 90% rendering
 - posts rendered in "default" view should only be from "work" folder
 - show selected tag in side menu bar
 - use post template for main template